wpmetabox/docsv2/docs/extensions/mb-relationships.md

 ### `delete`

-This function deletes a specific relationship for 2 objects.
+This function deletes a specific relationship between 2 objects.

 ```php
 MB_Relationships_API::delete( $from, $to, $id );